Resident Parking permits

 Fees and charges

-The following non-refundable fees currently apply for parking permits:
+The following non-refundable fees apply for Resident Parking Permits:

 Permit number1 year